vinicius-ianni/gophp7-ext/extensions-catalog.md

 Run the tests.
 Bonus points if you can add more tests.

+Take a look at http://qa.php.net and learn to write .phpt tests (spoiler: they're really easy)

 ## Has documentation

 Where is the documentation?
-Write or update as necessary
+Some resources for you if you need to write or update the docs for an extension

+ * Take a look at http://doc.php.net/ to learn how to write php.net documentation
+ * Take a look at readthedocs.org to learn how to create offsite documentation

 ## Works on PHP5